-28 Is there any de minimis threshold for a conduct to be found abusive?
+30 Is there any de minimis threshold for a conduct to be found abusive?

-No, there is no de minimis threshold for unilateral conducts in Turkish competition law (eg, İstanbul Grand Bus Terminal Operation, 05-60/893-242, 23 September 2005).
-Having said that, the Authority is increasingly inclined to accept de minimis defences in the enforcement of both article 4 and article 6.
+No. There is no de minimis threshold for unilateral conducts in Turkish competition law (eg, İstanbul Grand Bus Terminal Operation, 23 September 2005, 05-60/893-242).
+Having said that, the Authority is increasingly inclined to accept de minimis defences in the enforcement of articles 4 and 6.